ballerina-platform/ballerina-lang/docs/style_guide/statements.md

 * Block indent each pattern clause in its own line.
 * Keep a single space before and after the `=>` sign.
-* If a pattern clause contains only one statement, place it in the same line as the pattern clause without curly braces enclosing it.
+* If a pattern clause contains only one statement, place it in the same line as the pattern clause without enclosing it with curly braces.

   Example,
   ```ballerina